 The disciplinary process at the college is designed to promote individual student development and to uphold the standards of conduct established by this distinctive academic and professional community.

-The Student Code of Conduct is necessary to meet the fundamental requirements of an academic/ professional learning environment.
+The Student Code of Conduct is necessary to meet the fundamental requirements of an academic and professional learning environment.
 Such standards create an atmosphere in which all members of the college community—students, faculty, administrators, staff, and other citizens—may feel secure in the constitutional and civil rights granted to them in the society at large, and assured of the special conditions necessary for free inquiry and expression.

 A student at Purchase College neither loses the rights nor escapes the responsibilities of citizenship.
 Students are expected to conduct themselves in accordance with all town, state, and federal laws.
 Decisions pertaining to violations of law on the campus are made at the time of arrest by the University Police Department and evaluated by the Office of the District Attorney for possible prosecution.
 The circumstances surrounding an incident, nature of available evidence, intent of the complainants, seriousness of the alleged violation, and other relevant factors influence the decision to refer an incident for legal action.

-The Campus Life Committee will periodically review a set of guidelines to be used by the Office of Community Standards and/or the members of the college community in assigning sanctions.
+The disciplinary process, procedures, and the Student Code of Conduct will periodically reviewed by the Office of Community Standards and/or members of the college community.